Our Curriculum Intent

-All of our staff and learners will have high expectations and ambitions for their learning and will work together to ensure maximum impact on the development and application of knowledge and skills.
+All members of our school community have high expectations and ambitions for learning and will work together to ensure maximum impact on the development and application of knowledge and skills.

-All learners from Year One upwards will have a daily English lesson for a minimum of 1 hour which will include elements of reading, writing, speaking and listening and will also include spelling, grammar and punctuation.
-Learners will be expected to produce writing in most sessions applying the spelling, grammar and punctuation or text skills that they have been taught.
-The expectation is also that Learners will apply their core English skills in all learning tasks including outside of English lessons.
+All learners will have a daily English lesson for a minimum of 1 hour which will include elements of reading, writing, speaking and listening and will also include spelling, grammar and punctuation.
+Learners will be expected to produce writing in most sessions where they apply the GPS or text skills that they have been taught.
+The expectation is also that children will apply their core English skills in all outcomes across the wider curriculum.

 Learners in Key Stage One and EYFS have a daily phonics session with groupings based on the current learning needs of individuals and rapidly develop their confidence and independence.
 Phonics sessions follow ‘Read, Write Inc’ which keeps their learning moving on and teaches early reading in a fun and engaging way.